Click on the trail descriptions for more information, including a gps map, elevation, & distance

 Directions: Take Pioneer Trail towards Meyers, turn left onto Oneidas Street, after passing a few houses this turns into a paved forest service road called Fountain Place, follow for about 1/4 mile, there is a large dirt parking lot on your right, this is where the bottom of the trail ends.
 If you park here you can loop it by riding up the paved Forest Service Road to Armstrong trail.
 The other option is to ride or shuttle up to Highway 89 and meet up with the Big Meadow trail head.

 Corral Area Trails, Including Sidewinder, Cedar and Armstrong Connector (South Lake Tahoe): This area has a high density of trails for all ability levels and serves as the unofficial hub of mountain bike activity in the South Shore.
-Out here you will find the most legal features including log rides, jumps and rock rolls in South Tahoe.
-Also of note are the large sweeping berms on many of these trails.
+Out here you will find the most legal features including log rides, jumps and rock rolls in South Tahoe including the new jumps, berms and hips TAMBA and SBTS built in 2014.
 The trails all run parallel to the Fountain Place paved road so they can be shuttled by car.
 Or with only moderate climbing involved these trails can keep almost anyone interested for hours.
 You can find everyone out here having fun from people in body armor and downhill bikes to families testing their kids limits to xc racer types riding intervals.
 These trails link to Armstong Trail, the Rim Trail, Powerline, Railroad Grade, and this is also where Toads ends.

 Directions: From town, take Pioneer Trail towards Meyers, turn left onto Oneidas Street, after passing a few houses this turns into a paved forest service road, follow for about 1/2 mile and park in dirt parking lot on the left just past the creek crossing.